ddean4040/bbPress-Topics-for-Posts/readme.txt

 = Notes =

-This is an initial release!
+This is still very new code!
 Please do not use on production sites without extensive testing.

 == Installation ==